syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/globalization.md

 ### Installing CLDR Data and enable localization in schedule component

 1. CLDR data is available as npm package.
 So, you can install it through the below command in the application root directory.
+Once the package is installed, you can find the culture specific JSON data under the location `node_modules\cldr-data`.

 {% tabs %}
 {% highlight c# tabtitle="CMD" %}